google/WebFundamentals/src/content/en/updates/posts/2015/10/splashscreen.markdown

 [Air Horner](https://airhorner.com) or [SVG OMG](https://jakearchibald.github.io/svgomg/).

-The splash screen is generated dynamically from information held in the Web App Manifest and is a combination of the `name` and `background_color` properties from the manifest, and the icon in the `icons` array that is closest to "128dp" for the device.
+The splash screen is generated dynamically from information held in the Web App Manifest and is a combination of the `name` and `background_color` properties, and the icon in the `icons` array that is closest to "128dp" for the device.

 128dp is the ideal size for the image on the splash screen as it means no scaling will be applied to the image.
-Now we web developers don't deal with dp's, we use physical pixels or CSS pixels, in the case of splash screen and configuration in the manifest only physical pixels are considered.
+Now we web developers don't deal with dp's.
+We use physical pixels or CSS pixels.
+In the case of splash screen and configuration in the manifest only physical pixels are considered.
 1dp is 1 physical pixel at a screen density of 160dpi.